Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 Who may apply

-If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons (in the motivation letter) for changing over to the Doctoral Programme in Clinical Research.
-A doctoral researcher may hold only one doctoral degree study right at the University of Turku at a time.
+If the applicant has a right to study for a doctoral degree at another university or in another doctoral programme at the University of Turku, the applicant must provide reasons for changing over to the Doctoral Programme in Clinical Research.
+A doctoral researcher may hold only one doctoral degree study right at the University of Turku at a time

 How to apply

-The right to study for a doctoral degree is applied for by filling in an electronic form in My Studyinfo service and attaching the required additional documents.
-The application documents are specified below in the section Application documents.
+The right to study for a doctoral degree is applied for by filling in an electronic form in My Studyinfo service and attaching the required additional documents specified in Appendix 1.
+The form will be accessible as the application period begins on 28 August 2024 and closes at 4 pm (local time in Finland) on 13 September 2024.
+A link to the electronic form will be published on the website of the graduate school.

 Application documents: